sheeluvikas/spark-scala/readme.md

 ## Getting Started

-Please find below steps to run the SparkApp in clustor or client mode.
+Please find below steps to run the SparkApp in cluster or client mode.

 ### Prerequisites